 Lumet uses many close shots that emphasize quiet anguish.
 Henry Fonda’s scenes become a study of his features under pressure, often in extreme close-up.
 The semi-docu scenes in the war room, the Pentagon conference room and The President’s bunker are not too extravagant: all the money seems to have gone into the (for 1964) impressively sophisticated giant projections on the ‘global threat board.’
 The film’s extras tell us that the aircraft-plotting projections were actually film animations created by John and Faith Hubley’s Animation Studio, adding another level of liberal anti-blacklist talent to Fail Safe.

 Noted editor Ralph Rosenblum (The Night They Raided Minsky’s, most of Woody Allen’s early pictures) wrote in his memoir that Fail Safe’s odd-looking cutaways to jet planes were due to a lack of cooperation from the Pentagon.
 This is likely why the current B-52s do not appear.
-Rosenblum worked with a very limited number of stock shots of B-58s taking off and cruising, reprinting and re-framing the same shots over and over.
+Rosenblum worked with a limited number of stock shots of B-58s taking off and cruising, reprinting and re-framing the same shots over and over.
 Most are printed in negative, suggesting night but also putting them at a stylistic remove, in an ‘alien’ zone.
 Accompanied by bursts of jet engine roars, the brief cutaways are jarring, almost frightening.
-Ironically, Doctor Strangelove’s effects are less impressive simply because they look like typical artificial special effects of the day, with miniature B-52s and rear-projected aerial views.
+Ironically, Doctor Strangelove’s effects are less impressive simply because they are typical artificial special effects of the day, with miniature B-52s and rear-projected aerial views.
 For his very next movie, Kubrick spent millions of MGM’s dollars to make the most difficult special effect challenges look 100% photo-real.

 Criterion’s extras try to pull Lumet’s atom-threat film out from the shadow of Mr. Kubrick’s more famous effort.
-There is little no discussion of the differences that make Doctor Strangelove a classic and Fail Safe a secondary footnote.
-Stanley Kubrick and Terry Southern put the blame where it belongs, asserting that mortals are just too unreliable (crazy, actually) to properly monitor complex and unforgiving weapons systems.
+There is little or no discussion of the differences that make Doctor Strangelove a classic and Fail Safe a secondary footnote.
+Stanley Kubrick and Terry Southern’s film puts the blame where it belongs, asserting that mortals are just too unreliable (crazy, actually) to properly monitor complex and unforgiving weapons systems.
 The machines and planes in Strangelove function just as they are supposed to, but Kubrick’s soldiers and diplomats are their own worst enemy.
 They’re variously immature, unimaginative, paranoid … or just plain mad.

 This is the movie to see if you want old-fashioned nail-biting tension.
 The horror is that the ‘combat’ part of the equation goes flawlessly.
 Thanks to the resourceful professionalism of the attack commanders Major Kong and Colonel Grady, the bombs get through even though both sides are trying to shoot them down.
 But who gets to boast, ‘Mission Accomplished?’